 3. Finish with a foot to knee massage.
 Repeat on the other side.

 1. Straight client's leg into a locked position.
 Gently move the patella up, down, and side to side.

 2. Perform 3 small circular friction movements along the side of the knee joint and patella (reduces and breaks down swelling in the knee).
 This also is good for massaging tendons around the knee.

-4. Finish with a hip to foot massage.
+4. Finish with a hip to a foot massage.
 Repeat on the other side.

-1. Bring client’s leg into a half frog while lying on their stomach.
-Gently perform 3 effleurage strokes along the IT Band from Knee to hip, holding pressure for 3 seconds at the end of the movement.
+1. Bring the client’s leg into a half frog while lying on their stomach.
+Gently perform 3 effleurage strokes and the IT Band from Knee to hip, holding pressure for 3 seconds at the end of the movement.

 2. Bring your hands to the inside of the knee, gently perform 3 circular motions.
-Straighten leg and perform 3 second holds at the “4 corners” of the hip followed by hip to pelvis effleurage stokes.
+Straighten leg and perform 3-second holds at the “4 corners” of the hip followed by the hip to pelvis effleurage strokes.